FahimU123/Personal-Coding-Guide/structs.md

 ```

-Now since the data structure is now a data typoe you cna write function like this:
+Now since the data structure is now a data type you cna write function like this:

 ```